Why Did First Printed Books Scare Ancient Scholars In Europe?

 William Caxton shows his printing press to King Edward IV.
 Credit: Prepressure

-Gessner demanded those in power in European countries should enforce a law that regulated sales and distribution of books.
-He felt ordinary people should not have access to such a large number of books.
+Gessner demanded that those in power in European countries enforce a law regulating the sales and distribution of books.
+He felt ordinary people should not have access to such many books.
 Gessner was not a person who hated books.
 On the contrary, according to a legend, he wished to spend his last day in a library, a place he loved, and at the time of his death, he had published 72 books and written 18 more unpublished manuscripts.

 Gessner was not the only one who was annoyed with the printing press.
 Several scholars shared his views.
 One of them was Adrien Baillet (1649 – 1706), a French scholar and critic who is best known for his biography of Descartes.
 Baillet believed that all views presented in books would divide Europe.
 In a work entitled "Jugemens des savants sur les principaux ouvrages des auteurs", Baillet wrote: “We have reason to fear that the multitude of books that is increasing every day in a prodigious manner will put the centuries to come into as difficult a state as that in which barbarity had put the earlier ones after the fall of the Roman Empire."